 - Course Specific Requirements:

 - The prerequisites for this class are as follows: You have tested into WR121 or you have passed into it from WR115 with a C or better.
-The one strongly suggested book for the class is Diana Hacker and Nancy Sommers' 6th edition of _A Pocket Style Manual_.
-While this is the manual to which I'll refer, you may use any other updated manual for grammar, punctuation, and current MLA style, and of course you may access support materials online too.
+The one optional book for the class is Diana Hacker and Nancy Sommers' 6th edition of _A Pocket Style Manual_.
+While this is the manual to which I'll refer, you may use any other updated manual for grammar, punctuation, and current MLA style, and of course you may access support materials online -- I will link you to these.
 DON'T FORGET, complete your introductory assignments very early the first week of the term.
-We have a lot of fun while we do it, but we cover a lot in Week 1!
+We have a lot of fun while we do it, but we cover a lot in our first week together!

 - Web Technical Requirements: